evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ### Figure eight

 This is a stable three-body system discovered by Cris Moore [5].
 The system remains stable even if we change the masses off all bodies a little bit, to 0.99 for example.
-Just for fun, try increasing the speed of this animation.
+Just for fun, try increasing the speed of this animation by clicking on the click icon and moving the slider.
 At certain speeds you will see weird stroboscopic effects.
 Be careful, this can make you dizzy.

 ### Sun, Earth and Jupiter

 This simulation uses true masses, velocities and distances of the Sun, Earth and Jupiter.
-We can measure one period of the Earth's orbit in the simulation, which is around one second (may depend on computer speed and refresh rate of the monitor).
-We can see that the simulation is working correctly, because its it run at speed of one year per second.
+We can measure one period of the Earth's orbit in the simulation to be around one second (may depend on computer speed and refresh rate of the monitor).
+This means that the simulation is working correctly, because it is run at one year per second.

 ### Lagrange point L5

-Here the Earth is located near the Sun-Jupiter L5 Lagrange point.
+Here the Earth is located near a special point in space called the Sun-Jupiter L5 Lagrange point.
 Notice that the radius of the Earth's orbit is smaller than that of Jupiter initially.
-If Jupiter's was not as massive, the Earth would overtake Jupiter.
-We can check this by decreasing Jupiter's mass and clicking Reload button.
+Planets that are closed to the Sun have shorter orbital periods.
+Therefore, normally, the Earth would overtake Jupiter.
+We can check this by decreasing Jupiter's mass and clicking the Reload button on the bottom right of the simulation screen.
 However, the combined gravity from Jupiter and the Sun traps the Earth, and it is destined to remain at L5 point behind Jupiter.

 ### Kepler-16

-This is a simulation of a binary star system that also has a planet with a mass of 1/3 of Jupiter.
+This is a simulation of a binary star system that also has a planet with a mass of 1/3 of Jupiter's.
 Both binary stars are smaller than the Sun.
-This orbital plane of the planet is located edge-on, such that it blocks some light form the stars.
-This allowed scientists to measure periodic dips in the light from the stars, and this is how the planet was discovered [6].
-The system appears to be stable, at least in the short term.
+The orbital plane of the planet is located edge-on to us.
+Consequently, when the planet moves in front of the stars, it blocks some of their light.
+This is precisely how this planet was discovered [6].
+The simulation tells us that the system appears to be stable, at least in the short term.

 ### Chaotic

 This is an example of how an orderly and symmetrical system can quickly become unstable.
-Even small changes in the masses or the speed of the simulation produce different outcomes.
-The simulation even looks different when it is run in different browsers.
-This demonstrates sensitivity of a chaotic system to small variations.
+When the simulation is running on the computer, small calculation and rounding errors accumulate over time and drive the system away from stability.
+The simulation is so sensitive to small changes that it even looks different when you run it with the same settings but in different browsers.

 ## The coordinate system

+Let's begin implementing our simulation.
 We will be using a coordinate system with its origin located at the center of mass of the three bodies, as shown in Fig. 1.

 <div class='isTextCentered'>
   <img class='isMax400PxWide' src='/image/blog/2018-09-27-three-body-problem-simulator/010_coordinate_system.png' alt='Coordinate system for a two-body problem'>